 Another house move was made between the censuses as the 1911 shows the family living in “White Bund,” (or Band?), Gt.
 Meols, Cheshire, which had 10 Rooms.
-Edward was once more head of the household and still an Agent – “Paint Manufacturers”(Consulting Agent), he was 62.
+Edward was still an Agent – “Paint Manufacturers”(Consulting Agent), he was 62.
 Elizabeth, his wife of 33 years was 59 had had given birth to 8 children who were all still living.
 Edward William was 31, single and was a Commission Agent.
 Walter was 28, and was a Clerk in the African Trade.
 Grace Egerton was 27.
 These were the only ‘children’ recorded in the household on census night.
 Sarah Reid, 43 and Charlotte Christian Johnson 36, were still servants in the household as they had been on the 1901 census.

 At some point after the 1911 census, Walter Jackson went to live in Canada.
 There is an index card for him in the Flintshire Roll of Honour in The County Record Office in Hawarden (Overton card F 13).
 This card tells us something of his story.
 The address given was Ivy Cottage Overton on Dee.
 His regiment, regimental number and rank were quoted as above.
 The card tells us that he served from 21st February 1916 to the 9th October 1917 when he died and goes on to say that he had come over from British Columbia, Canada to join the British Army having been refused on health grounds by the Canadian Army.
 He was twice wounded and missing when on his way to a base Hospital on the 9th October 1917.
 He was subsequently deemed to have officially died on that day.
 The card had been signed by his Mother Elizabeth Jackson on the 1st January 1919